 Sometimes, to make the composition more interesting and captivating, we digitally edit the photo moving things around and adding elements from different photos.

-Be careful, when combining elements from different photos into a painting, make sure you keep them consistent for direction of light, proportions, temperature, and value.
+Be careful, when combining elements from different photos into a painting, make sure you keep them consistent for the direction of light, proportions, temperature, and value.

 Most of all, consistency in the light source is what makes a painting work.
 Ask yourself: where is the light coming from? and make sure all elements are consistent.